que-es-una-clase-abstracta-en-programacion

 Purpose of Abstract Classes

 Imagine you walk into a car dealership.
-You approach one of the salespeople, and you have the following conversation:
+You approach one of the salespeople, and have the following conversation:

 curso-poo-clase-abstracta

-Methods and Abstract Classes
+Abstract Methods and Classes

 Abstract Methods